CCSI-Toolset/FOQUS/docs/source/chapt_intro/index.rst

 ALAMO
 ~~~~~

-While simulation based optimization, can often do a good job of providing optimal design and operating conditions for a predetermined flowsheet, it cannot provide an optimal flowsheet.
+While simulation based optimization can often do a good job of providing optimal design and operating conditions for a predetermined flowsheet, it cannot provide an optimal flowsheet.
 To obtain a more optimal flowsheet, a mixed integer nonlinear program must be solved.
 These types of problems cannot generally be solved using simulation based optimization.
 A solution is to generate relatively simple algebraic models that accurately represent the high fidelity models.
 FOQUS currently provides an interface for ALAMO \citep{Cozad_2014}, which builds surrogate model that are well suited for superstructure optimization.

 ACOSSO
 ~~~~~~